telerik/justmock-docs/getting-started/installation/instructions-nuget-package.md

 3. In the **Key Note** field, add a note that describes the API key.
 4. Click **Generate Key**.
 5. Select **Copy and Close**.
 Once you close the window, you can no longer copy the generated key.
 For security reasons, the **API Keys** page displays only a portion of the key.
-6. Store the generated NuGet API key as you will need it in the next steps.
+6. Store the generated NuGet API key as you will need it later.
 Whenever you need to authenticate your system with the Telerik NuGet server, use `api-key` as the username and your generated API key as the password.

 > API keys expire after two years.
 Telerik will send you an email when a key is about to expire, but we recommend that you set your own calendar reminder with information about where you used that key: file paths, project links, AzDO and GitHub Action variable names, and so on.